Hamneggs/ArcadeInterface/README.md

 Running the Included Build
 ==========================
-* Copy the assets/ directory into the same folder as the .exe
+* Run the .exe in the bin/ directory.
-* Get any other .dlls it whines about.
-* Run!
 Woohoo!
+* Get any other .dlls you need.
+I'm still working on minimizing them.
 While the program may run, you need to configure the command of each Tile to do what you want.
 I doubt that you are going to have your roms in the samde directory as mine, for example.